-HONEY ROASTED CARROTS WITH GOAT CHEESE AND THYME by NancyCreative, adapted from Food52
+HONEY-ROASTED CARROTS WITH GOAT CHEESE AND THYME by NancyC, adapted from Food52

-- 1 Tablespoon fresh thyme leaves (about 5 to 7 sprigs of fresh thyme, depending on how big your sprigs are)
+1 Tablespoon fresh thyme leaves (about 5 to 7 sprigs of fresh thyme, depending on how big the sprigs are)

 Preheat oven to 400˚F. Line a 10×15″ baking sheet with parchment paper; set aside.